isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution16.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
+Up to Additional criteria:
-N.A. for non-SMEs
+Min tank capacity of 15 litres% for non-SMEs

 ### Things to Note
-Additional criteria:
-Min tank capacity of 15 litres
+Active

 ### Contact Information
 N.A.